derekburgess/jaws/README.md

 ### Experimental JAWS Docker Container

-The "harbor" directory is currently a work in progress...
+The docker-compose file in the /jaws/jaws directory is currently a work in progress...

-From the root directory run:
+From the /jaws/jaws directory run:

 `docker-compose up`

-Once the harbor-jaws container is running, run:
+Once the jaws-jaws container is running, run:

 `docker ps`